 an 8-foot wide smooth paved shoulder on the downhill side.

 The WVDOH proposed Mon Blvd.
-TWLTL contradicts the Greater Morgantown Bicycle Plan that the WVDOH helped to create.
+TWLTL conflicts with the Greater Morgantown Bicycle Plan that the WVDOH helped to create.

 WVDOH proposes to narrow the shoulders to 4-feet.
 Narrowing the uphill shoulder to 4-feet will preclude making it a bicycle-climbing lane.
 The Greater Morgantown Bicycle Plan Engineering Action #17 is to install a bicycle-climbing lane on Monongahela Boulevard between Boyers Avenue and Patteson Drive.
 AASHTO recommends a minimum 5-foot width for bike lanes or wider when the bicycle lane is adjacent to high speed motor traffic.

-The proposed TWLTL will likely increase actual motor vehicle speed.
-Narrowing the shoulders and increasing the actual speed in the travel lanes will increase risk to bicyclists and pedestrians who still choose to use the shoulders.
+The proposed TWLTL will likely increase average motor vehicle speed.
+Narrowing the shoulders and increasing the speed in the travel lanes will increase risk to bicyclists and pedestrians who still choose to use the shoulders.
+Many will avoid this route altogether due to safety concerns.

-When does increasing speed ever make a road safer?
-As on any road, the best way to make it safer is to slow down.

 The proposed TWLTL will increase safety for Type A cyclists if motor vehicle speed remains the same or decreases.
 The proposed TWLTL will increase Type A cyclist safety and convenience for the same reasons that the TWLTL would increase safety for motorists.

-Unfortunately, most Morgantown area cyclists are Type B cyclists that use the shoulders rather than the travel lanes or Type C cyclists whose parents do not allow them to ride on most of our roads.
+Unfortunately, most Morgantown area cyclists are Type B cyclists that use the shoulders rather than the travel lanes.
 Narrowing the shoulders on either side of Mon Blvd. can be expected to discourage the few Type B cyclists that use them now.

 Knowing that they have the same right to the travel lanes as motorists, Type A cyclists ride in the rightmost travel lane that serves their destination.
-However, even among Type A cyclists, few will ride the travel lane up the hill on Mon Blvd. because motor vehicles going much faster than they can scare them.
+However, even among Type A cyclists, few will ride the travel lane up the hill on Mon Blvd. because they are scared by motor vehicles passing them closely at high speeds.
 Even Type A cyclists can be expected to prefer a bicycle-climbing lane on the uphill side of Mon Blvd.

-More Type A cyclists and perhaps even some Type B cyclists could be expected to use the downhill travel lanes if R4-11 Bicycles May Use Full Lane signs were erected in the corridor but most Type B cyclists would still prefer a wide smooth paved shoulder despite the increased risks of right hook, left cross and drive out crashes at crossings.
+More Type A cyclists and perhaps even some Type B cyclists could be expected to use the downhill travel lanes if R4-11 Bicycles May Use Full Lane signs were erected in the corridor but most Type B cyclists would still prefer a wide smooth paved shoulder despite the increased risks of right hook, left cross and drive out crashes (especially at Chipps Hollow where a cyclist could easily be travelling in excess of 40 mph) at crossings.
 Therefore, the Bicycle Board recommends that the downhill shoulder of Mon Blvd. be smoothly paved to a width of 8-feet but NOT marked as a bike lane and that R4-11 signs be erected every 250-feet along the downhill side of Mon Blvd.

 Last year, the wide uphill shoulder was smoothly paved.
 All that remains is to stripe it as a bike lane.